Diophantine Geometry over Groups VIII: Stability

-\item"{(2)}" Rigid limit groups are defined in section 10 of [Se1], and their rigid specializations are analyzed in sections 1-2 of [Se3].
-With a given minimal rank rigid limit group $Rgd(x,p,q,a)$ (where $<p,q>$ is the parameters group), we associate a natural existential predicate $\varphi(p,q)$, that specifies those values of the defining parameters $p,q$ for which $Rgd(x,p,q,a)$ admits at least $m$ rigid specializations, for some fixed integer $m$.
-We show the existence of a collection of equational sets, so that the Boolean algebra generated by this collection contains all the predicates $\varphi(p,q)$ associated with all minimal rank rigid limit groups and an arbitrary integer $m$.
+With a given minimal rank rigid limit group $Rgd(x,p,q,a)$ (where $<p,q>$ is the parameters group), we associate a natural existential formula, $\varphi(p,q)$, that specifies those values of the defining parameters $p,q$ for which $Rgd(x,p,q,a)$ admits at least $m$ rigid values, for some fixed integer $m$.
+We prove the existence of a collection of equational formulas, so that the Boolean algebra generated by this collection contains all the formulas $\varphi(p,q)$, that are associated with all minimal rank rigid limit groups and an arbitrary integer $m$.

 \item"{(3)}" Solid limit groups are defined in section 10 of [Se1], and their strictly solid families of specializations are analyzed in sections 1-2 of [Se3] (see definition 1.5 in [Se3]).
+In parallel with rigid limit groups, it is proved in theorem 2.9 in [Se3] that given a solid limit group, there exists a global bound on the number of strictly solid families that are associated with any possible value of the defining parameters (strictly solid families of a solid limit group are defined in definition 1.5 in [Se3]).

-With a given minimal rank solid limit group $Sld(x,p,q,a)$ we associate a natural $EA$ predicate $\varphi(p,q)$, that specifies those values of the defining parameters $p,q$ for which $Sld(x,p,q,a)$ admits at least $m$ strictly solid families of specializations, for some fixed integer $m$.
-As for rigid limit groups, we show the existence of a collection of equational sets, so that the Boolean algebra generated by this collection contains all the predicates $\varphi(p,q)$ associated with minimal rank solid limit groups and an arbitrary integer $m$.
+With a given minimal rank solid limit group $Sld(x,p,q,a)$ we associate a natural $EA$ formula, $\varphi(p,q)$, that specifies those values of the defining parameters $p,q$ for which $Sld(x,p,q,a)$ admits at least $m$ strictly solid families of values, for some fixed integer $m$.
+As for rigid limit groups, we show the existence of a collection of equational formulas, so that the Boolean algebra generated by this collection contains all the formulas $\varphi(p,q)$, that are associated with minimal rank solid limit groups and an arbitrary integer $m$.